Parker Pump Station Replacement Project

 PROJECT BACKGROUND

 Located at Eighth Street at Coronado Avenue, the existing Parker Pump Station was constructed in 1983 and services both storm water and wastewater flows.
-The new Parker Pump Station will replace the current aging and failing station located at the western end of the city, along the Naval Base boundary.
-The Parker Pump Station is a critical piece of infrastructure responsible for collecting and routing storm water and sanitary sewer flows in the Country Club area of the city.
+The new Parker Pump Station will replace the current aging and failing station.
+The Parker Pump Station is a critical piece of infrastructure responsible for collecting storm water from 150 acres and discharging the flow to the North Beach outfall along with collecting sanitary sewer flows in the Country Club area and routing these flows to the sewer main along Alameda Boulevard..
 The replacement project will completely rebuild the Parker Pump Station to provide service for generations and better protect the pump station from impacts from flooding and storm surge.

 Rendering of new Parker Pump Station